vtex-apps/phone-field/docs/README.md

 }
 ```

-The component will look for a flag named `BRA.svg` inside the `react/icons` folder inside the app and
+The component will look for a flag named `BRA.svg` inside the `react/icons` folder of the app and
 render it.

 ## Components